MatterMiners/tardis/docs/source/plugins/plugins.rst

 Plugins
 =======

 All plugins are configured within the `plugins` section of the TARDIS configuration.
-Using multiple plugins are supported by using a separate MappingNode per plugin.
+Using multiple plugins is``` supported by using a separate MappingNode per plugin.

 .. code-block:: yaml